efung7994/glizzy-gallery/readme.md

 # Background
 Glizzy Gallery is a website to create your very own glizzy!
 What is a glizzy?
-It's another word for hot dog!
-This site uses python and django along with other technoligies to create a simple CRUD app.
+It's another word for a hot dog!
+This site uses Python and Django along with other technologies to create a simple CRUD app.